rodrigocfd/windigo/README.md

 * `win` – Win32 structs, handles and free functions;
 * `gui` – high level wrappers.

+Wingows aim to provide a solid foundation to build fast, native and scalable Win32 applications in Go.

-Wingows is designed to be familiar to Win32 programmers, using the same concepts, so any C/C++ Win32 tutorial should be applicable.
+It is designed to be familiar to Win32 programmers, using the same concepts, so any C/C++ Win32 tutorial should be applicable.
 It's heavily based on [WinLamb](https://github.com/rodrigocfd/winlamb) C++ library.

+Since raw Win32 API exposed, there are no limits: you can do everything.
+But you can also shoot yourself in the foot, so please always refer to the [official Win32 documentation](https://docs.microsoft.com/en-us/windows/win32/).

 ## Example